 Kris Singh: Sure.
-Most recently we had a judge who had, I think, 20 cases with one inmate.
-The judge decided to recuse himself from all 20 cases, and so it came to me to try to find a judge to take them.
-That involved negotiating a trading of cases between judges to balance their caseloads.
+Most recently we had a judge who had, I think, like 20 cases with one inmate.
+He got into a heated engagement with one of the defendants and said I'm going to need to recuse myself from all of these 20 cases.

+And so, it came to me to try to find a judge to take all of those cases.
+But that necessarily involved some sort of a trade.
+Would you be willing to take these cases in exchange and you'll trade your cases?